tripod31/get_lyric/README.md

      [--proxy PROXY]] [--sites SITES] [--list]
 ```
 + proxy
+Format is [fsite name=proxy url:port],spllited by ','.
-site name in regular expression and proxy url:port.When specified,the script use proxy to access to sites.
+When specified,the script use proxy to access to sites.
 Example
 ```
---proxy azlyrics,36.234.184.32:3128
+--proxy www.azlyrics.com=36.234.184.32:3128
 ```
 + sites
 name of sites to search,splitted by ','.